 From the Children module's Reports section, open the Visitors report.
 The Visitors report lists all information entered about each visitor, including parent/guardian contact details, medical information child details and the number of check-ins.

 Top Tip!
 Welcoming visitors more effectively...

 Whenever a visiting parent completes the Visitor check-in process and submits personal data about their visitor child, a confirmation email is always sent to the parent email address (if an email is supplied on the Visitor form).
-That confirmation contains full details of the personal data that was submitted, presented in an obfuscated format (partially starred out contact details, rather than open format).
+That confirmation email contains full details of the personal data that was submitted, presented in an obfuscated format.

 ...to make any changes necessary.

-Since Data Protection legislation provides that churches should not retain data any longer than needed, ChurchSuite will automatically remove visitors after a pre-defined period of time.
-However, for safeguarding record purposes, when the visitor record is removed from the Visitors section the name of the visitor is retained against the group's attendance record - essentially a text record of the visitor's name is retained forever (as long as the group itself is retained) - but the "profile" of the visitor is removed, e.g their name, date of birth, parent name, email, etc so that unnecessary information is not retained past the retention time period the church chooses.
+ChurchSuite automatically removes visitors after a pre-defined period of time.
+For safeguarding record purposes, when any visitor is removed or deleted, the visitor child's name is still retained against the group's attendance record in the Children module - essentially a text record of the visitor's name is retained forever (as long as the group itself is retained) - but the visitor's "profile" on the Visitors report is removed, including their name, date of birth, parent details, etc.

 Importing child visitor information